 In all my living years, I have traveled extensively in trains.
 As a student, I changed multiple trains from Chandigarh to visit my family in Aurangabad but never ever boarded the wrong train.
 It happened at Ratnagiri station – The Mandovi express that goes north to Mumbai and the one that goes south to Madgaon – both came on the station at the same time.
 I boarded the one going to Mumbai by mistake.

-There are several waterfalls that you can get a glimpse of while on Konkan railway journey.
-Mostly they are seasonal and depending upon the rainfall during the season.
+There are several waterfalls that you can get a glimpse of while on this route of the railway journey.
+Mostly they are seasonal and depending on the rainfall during the season.

 As the train chugged along, passing through tunnels, over rivers that looked more like backwaters and through narrow openings in the hills – it was a sight to watch.
 I could have been on that train forever.